gogolcorp/go-gadgeto/README.md

 The CLI will eventually ask you your **git username**, the **DB management system** you'd like to use and if you want to **dockerize** the application or not.

 ![run go-cli in shell](assets/go-cli-create.gif)

+## Install a bundle

+You can install bundles by using the install command of the CLI.
+This command will look for a bundle located inside the bundles folder of the repository and install it.

+### Bundle API

+Each bundle should have the following elements :

+- `templates` folder
+- `install.sh` script
+- `README.md` file to explain how bundle works and how to use it

+The templates part must follow the same filetree as the project that is created.